szaumoor/ZS_CanIStabYou-Mod/README.md

 Followers of school of thought (B) would argue that if a creature has higher awareness, such as a celestial being or a demon, they wouldn't be able to be backstabbed, but other things that can be surprised are fair game.

-Followers of school of thought (C) would argue that if a creature has either higher awareness or no weak points, they cannot be backstabbed under any circumstance.
+Followers of school of thought (C) would argue that if a creature has either higher awareness or no weak points, they cannot be backstabbed under any circumstance, for the same reason critical hits are impossible.

 And followers of school of thought (D) are just sick of Thieves being useless and just want to have fun with engaging gameplay regardless of whether it makes earthly sense or is lorewise accurate in some version of the setting.